Cletus Kasady: Carnage USA

 In the aftermath of his return, Carnage sets off west to Doverton, Colorado.
 He bonds most of the town to copies of his symbiote.
 Captain America, Spider-Man, Wolverine, Hawkeye, and the Thing attempt to defeat him but all except Spider-Man are bonded to copies.
 With the Avengers team compromised and Spider-Man out of communication, they send in another team consisted of symbiote-enhanced special forces.
 Dr. Tanis Nieves as Scorn goes along with the separated parts of Hybrid which make up Agony, Phage, Riot, and Lasher, but they are heavily outnumbered since Carnage controls the entire town.
 Captain America breaks free of his hold long enough to make an emergency call for backup to none other than Venom.
 Flash Thompson in the Venom symbiote sets off to Colorado to kill Carnage.
 The enhanced special forces keep fighting but Carnage sends the controlled Avengers after them, that was when Spider-Man comes with the unaffected residents of the town.
 The melee is particularly fierce when Venom intervenes with sonic rounds.
 Venom is about to kill Carnage with a gun in the mouth but Spider-Man stops him.
 Before Venom or Carnage can recover, Scorn uses a construction vehicle to carry the two to a device she built.
-She reveals that her device is meant to permanently remove the bonds from Carnage and Venom, but the hosts are still in there, leaving Kasady alone with a legless Flash Thompson.
-After the symbiotes fighting with themselves and the Avengers team, Venom finds its way back to Flash Thompson while Scorn is able to capture and contain the Carnage symbiote.
+She reveals that her device is meant to permanently remove the bonds from Carnage and Venom, but the hosts are still in there, leaving Kasady alone with a legless Thompson.
+After the symbiotes fighting with themselves and the Avengers team, Venom finds its way back to Thompson while Scorn captures the Carnage symbiote.
 The series ends with Kasady being captured and dragged into the back of a prison vehicle.